just-buildsystem/justbuild/share/man/just-mr.1.md

-Additionally, and only in *native mode*, the **`--backup-to-remote`** option can be used in combination with the **`--remote-execution-address`** argument to synchronize the locally fetched archives with a remote endpoint.
+Additionally, and only in *native mode*, the **`--backup-to-remote`** option can be used in combination with the **`--remote-execution-address`** argument to synchronize the locally fetched archives, as well as the **`"git tree"`** workspace roots, with a remote endpoint.

 update
 ------